-The VCOBE PhD Program conducts annual evaluation for each student.
+The RCVCOBE PhD Program conducts annual evaluation for each student.
 The purpose of this annual doctoral student evaluation is to:

-- 1. systematically and periodically evaluate the progress and development of doctoral students as they advance through the program - provide timely and constructive feedback based on their annual academic performance in the doctoral program.
+- 1. Systematically and periodically evaluate the progress and development of doctoral students as they advance through the program - 2.
+Provide timely and constructive feedback based on their annual academic performance in the doctoral program.